cifertech/ESP32-DIV/README.md

 <br />

-## Explore the Full Documentation
+## 📖 Explore the Full Documentation

-📖 Ready to dive deeper into our project's details?
+Ready to dive deeper into our project's details?
 Discover the full story, in-depth tutorials, and all the exciting features in our comprehensive [documentation](link-to-full-documentation).
 Click the link and explore further!

+## ⚠ Future Changes
+- Fixing existing bugs (it has a lot * - *)
+- Adding De-Auth attack
+- Adding WiFi sniffer
+- Adding BLE scanner

 <!-- About the Project -->